Defining and classifying TQFTs via surgery: Parameterized Cerf decompositions

 \end{proof}

 \begin{thm} Let $\M = (f,\ub,v)$ and $\M' = (f',\ub',v')$ be Morse data on the oriented cobordism~$W$.
-Then they can be connected by a sequence of critical point creations and cancelations, critical point switches, isotopies of the gradient, adding or removing regular values, and left-right equivalences.
+Then they can be connected by a sequence of critical point creations and cancelations, critical value crossings, isotopies of the gradient, adding or removing regular values, and left-right equivalences.

 Furthermore, if the ends of each component of the cobordism~$W$ are non-empty, then we can avoid index~$0$ and~$n+1$ critical points throughout.
 If, in addition, we assume that~$n \ge 2$, and the cobordism~$W$ and each level set~$f^{-1}(b_i)$ and~$(f')^{-1}(b_j')$ are connected, then we can choose the above sequence such that in the corresponding parameterized Cerf decompositions all level sets are connected.
 In particular, there are no index~$0$ or~$n+1$ critical points throughout, and no index~$n$ critical points with separating attaching spheres. \end{thm}